WhiskyTangoFawks/LunarFalloutPlus/README.md

 ### In Game Setup
 0) Start a new survival game (recommended)
 1) When making a new game, after initial character creation a number of installation messages will display.
 DO NOT DO ANYTHING UNTIL THESE HAVE FINISHED.
 The FO4 script engine is fragile, and needs a minute to run through all the startup.
 If you get a message from Sim Settlements 2 that it hasn't started correctly, it is probably because you didn't wait here- restart with a new game and wait until the messages have finished displaying.
+2) Create your character, then select either "This is a memory" to play the vanilla main quest, or "This is just a dream" to disable the main quest and select a different start (see the mod page for Start Me Up for more information)
 3) Mod Configuration Menu - Survival Configuration Menu - turn ON savegame -> timed save, turn OFF Companion Heal (this means you should no longer need to stimpack your companions)
 4) Backpacks of the Commonwealth - When you exit vault 111, this will inject backpacks into the levelled lists.
 Select your chosen distribution when it comes up.
 I like backpacks being completely unique, but whatever you want.
 5) Utility Belt- equip the utility belt.